 - Have the patience to continue on even though six other sites sell the same thing?

+Probably not.
 While you shouldn’t consider those three bullet points a definitive list, those are great places to start if you aren’t seeing the number of sales you hoped for with your online store.
 After you’ve covered the basics, you can start testing smaller things like button placements and website copy.
 But how do you know where to make adjustments to your website?

+Use CRO tools!
 Prices and capabilities vary between each tool, but here are a few you can try to gain a better understanding of how people interact with your website:

 Google Analytics gives you access to data about how users find your site, what they do on your pages, and most importantly, how well they convert.
 If a page has a high bounce rate, for example, it’s possible you’re not meeting their needs or you’re not giving them a reason to further explore your website.

 HotJar helps you get even more granular with user behavior analysis on your website.
 Using heatmaps and visitor recordings, you can visualize the user experience on your pages and see exactly where you may be losing out on conversion opportunities.

 Check out our video on CRO tools to learn more about how to boost your website conversion rate.